ying2829/Kaggle-CaseSturdy/Business Project/READ.md

 Before importing the raw data into Power BI for analysis, it is essential to clean the data.
 The distribution clearly indicates that the lower values represent a minority group and should not be included in our analysis.
 Therefore, I recommend creating buckets to facilitate the observation of outliers.

 For instance, in analyzing guest reviews, I transformed the data into a more readable histogram format.
 Additionally, I excluded values below 6343, as they account for only 0.03% of the total values in the majority group.
+And for majority adveristing words using in the host, I excluded values below 13.

 I will incorporate this into a Power BI dashboard for presentation, as I don't find it necessary to segment the data by neighborhood for analysis in this context.
 If you’re interested in exploring it further, please click here.